Table of Contents

 This CFO-centric guide aims to debunk the myths, articulate the key value drivers, and provide you with actionable steps to calculate true GCC ROI.
 Preparing you to present a credible, board-level business case.

-Breaking Down the Total Cost of Ownership (TCO) for GCCs
+Total Cost of Ownership (TCO) for GCCs

 Unpacking Direct and Indirect Costs